joelSurfleet/Portfolio/README.md

 Ansys Mdot read.py is a python program I wrote to read a large amount of data files, perform analysis on them, and export them to an excel spreadsheet
   -The data gathered by this was used in a CDR for Cal Poly Space Systems

+The folder CFD has some screenshots of the CPSS injector that I ran to investigate the mass flow rate between the holes and calculate the plume length.